LiskArchive/lisk-legacy-docs/intro.md

 To save a Lisk ID as bookmark, it is needed to specify a unique identifier, e.g. the name of the person, that own the respective Lisk ID.

 When sending LSk to another account with Lisk Mobile, you will be prompted automatically, to add the address to your bookmarks.

+> In case you don't want to save the address as bookmark, leave the reference empty.

 To bookmark an account manually, go to "Bookmarks" page and hit the "+"-button.
 Then define the respective adress and a label to be associated with that address.
 To save the bookmark, hit the "Add to bookmarks"-button.